 The ring making material guide above lets you know how many mm you need between the ring size and the wire gauge.
 Feel free to print it as a reference guide when placing your order, however, don't forget to round up as shown in the paragraph above.

 Halstead was founded in 1973, it is a family-run wholesale jewelry supply company.
-At Halstead, you can shop for ring making material, time-saving ready-made silver ring bands, jewelry bench tools, findings, chain and more!
+At Halstead, you can shop for ring making material, time-saving ready-made silver ring bands, findings, chain and more!